gerhardlanz/gerhardla.nz/about.md

 I welcome your feedback on the accessibility of gerhardla.nz.
 Please let me know if you encounter accessibility barriers on the website by sending me an email or opening an issue on [GitHub](https://github.com/gerhardlanz/gerhardla.nz/issues/new).
 An [evaluation report for gerhardla.nz](https://wave.webaim.org/report#/gerhardla.nz) is also available.

 ## Colophon

+I apply an “[ultralight](https://www.reddit.com/r/Ultralight/) mentality” to both backpacking (known as *tramping* in Zealand) and design.
+This is reflected in my personal website, which also endeavors to "leave no trace."

 * Designed and developed by Gerhard Lanz
 * Typeset in your default sans-serif font